Andy Hall's fund losses deepen after wrong bet on U.S.-Brent crude

-NEW YORK (Reuters) - Andy Hall, one of the oil market’s biggest bulls, has confessed to being surprised by last month’s widening price gap between the U.S. and London crude benchmarks that pushed his $4 billion hedge fund further into the red, a letter to investors showed.
+NEW YORK, Dec 6 (Reuters) - Andy Hall, one of the oil market’s biggest bulls, has confessed to being surprised by last month’s widening price gap between the U.S. and London crude benchmarks that pushed his $4 billion hedge fund further into the red, a letter to investors showed.

 Hall’s Westport, Connecticut-based fund Astenbeck Capital Management fund, like many investors, got the price differentials between the two oils wrong, after refinery maintenance caused an unexpected surge in U.S. crude inventories in November, sent U.S. crude prices lower.